Chrisqd1/pymoku/README.md

 ```
 ## Troubleshooting
 #### Can't import Bonjour Libraries
 On **Windows** autodiscovery requires extra drivers from Apple.
-Install the [Apple Bonjour Printer Services].
+Install the [Apple Bonjour Printer Services](https://support.apple.com/kb/DL999).
 Note that you can choose not to install this service, and your Moku:Lab will still be accessible by IP address, you just won't be able to automatically connect by name or serial number.

 On **Linux** install the dnssd compatibility libraries.
 For Ubuntu, this is